 Alisson Pasaol is a cellist serving her 2nd year as the cello intern of SMART Orchestra.
 She began playing cello at the age of 11 and has been playing for 11 years.
 Alisson is currently a student at Texas State University working towards earning a Bachelor of Music Education to become an orchestra director.
 She currently teaches in the Central Texas area, serving in a youth program called Texas State University String Project and teaching private lessons at local high schools.
 In addition to teaching, Alisson performs regularly with other various ensembles, such as the Texas State Symphony Orchestra and the Texas State Cello Choir.
 She hopes to continue building her experience as a performer and teacher in order to share her love of music and positively shape the lives of people in our society.

 University of Texas-San Antonio

 Leonardo “Leo” Huerta Lima began playing with SMART Orchestra in the fall of ’21 during our 13th season as a double bassist.
 He was in choir from 6th grade throughout middle and high school, learning music and voice.
 He also picked up piano and double bass and is currently enrolled at UTSA as a music composition major with piano as his primary instrument.
-Leo has been a part of various ensembles including middle and high school varsity choirs, ’21-’22 TMEA Region 18 choir, and HS Wind ensemble.
-He has also student-directed and conducted the Hays High School combined choirs, and founded/ directed the barbershop vocal group The Barbershop Hawks at Hays.
-He is thankful for his invitation to SMART from Charmaine Flake (SMART’s former AAD) and ongoing encouragement from all it’s members, Leo has loved being a part of this amazing group of musicians and is grateful for the opportunity to work as an intern this season.
+Leo has been a part of various ensembles including middle and high school varsity choirs, ‘the 21-’22 TMEA Region 18 choir, and the HS Wind ensemble.
+He also has student-directed and conducted the Hays High School combined choirs, and founded/ directed the barbershop vocal group The Barbershop Hawks at Hays.
+He is thankful for his invitation to SMART from Charmaine Flake (SMART’s former AAD) and ongoing encouragement from all its members, Leo has loved being a part of this fantastic group of musicians and is grateful for the opportunity to work as an intern this season.